nasa/harmony-regression-tests/README.md

 The code above requires `xarray`, `netCDF4` and `numpy` in your local Python environment.

+### Hash reference file workflow:

+* While developing a test notebook, execute the Harmony requests to retrieve an output file from Harmony.
+* Manually inspect the output file to ensure it is correct and can be used as the basis for a long-term reference file.
+* Use `create_xarray_reference_file`, as shown above, to generate a JSON file containing the mapping from group and variable names to a SHA256 hash.
+* Commit the JSON file containing the hashes to the repository along with the notebook. **Do not commit the original output files.**
+* Save the original request output files somewhere to allow for easy comparison if tests start to fail.
+(Centralised location TBD)
+* Within your test notebook use the `nc4_matches_reference_hash_file` or `h5_matches_reference_hash_file` function as appropriate to generate hashes from test output at runtime, and compare those hashes to the reference file.

 ### Versioning

 The regression test notebooks try to follow semantic versioning: